open-xml-templating/docxtemplater/docs/source/configuration.rst

 Most users of the library would expect to have no spaces between the different names.

-The output without the option is as follows :
+The output without the option is as follows:

 .. code-block:: text

-    The users list is :
+    The users list is:

     John